Nikhith-Vanama/Enhanced-Software-Defect-Prediction-using-Ensemble-Learning-by-Adaptive-Variable-Sparrow-Search/README.md

 SEB is a hybrid algorithm combining SSA with Eagle Strategy for optimization.
 Eagle Strategy uses Lévy flights for global exploration.
 SSA contributes local search and exploitation capabilities.
+Together, they balance wide search and fine-tuning efficiency.